Who is Dr. Lear, MOHS-Micrographic Surgeon in Corvallis, OR?

 Medical School: University Of Toronto Faculty Of Medicine | University of Nebraska College of Medicine

-Is Dr. Lear board certified in MOHS-Micrographic Surgeon?
+Is Dr. Lear board certified as a MOHS-Micrographic Surgeon?

 Yes, Dr. William Lear, MD is board certified by the American Board of Dermatology